Michelle DaSilva

 Bookkeeper

-Manages day-to-day transactions and reconciliation.
 Needs account data access without payment authority — a precise permission slice the current platform makes hard to configure.

 Accountant persona